magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Max wait time action
 """"""""""""""""""""

 SipAccount, IVR or QUEUE to send the caller if the maximum wait time is reached.
-U
+Use: SIP/sip_account, QUEUE/queue_name or IVR/ivr_name.